The complete changelog is inside the patch file.

 By default the auth is allowed with LOGIN or PLAIN mechanism.
 You are invited to look at the README.auth file for further details concerning the use of the SMTPAUTH environment variable, expecially if you want to use CRAM-MD5.

-The BIG-TODO patch included in my combined patch may require that your queue be rebuilt.
+The BIG-TODO patch included in my combined patch may requires that your queue has to be rebuilt.
 So be aware that all existing messages in the queue will be destroyed when you erase the queue below.

 To discover if your qmail has messages in the queue: